FlatsWire/api-v1.0/README.md

 * The prices

-This array is the price you can get for each different stay duration.
-You will get the lower price and higher price possible for this duration and the 'flat' price (with no season weight applied).
+This array is the price you can get for each different stay duration by all the season weights.

 Example: